-Of course!
 When the apprenticeship is finished the apprentice comes away with a nationally recognised qualification, and the skills learnt during the programme will mean they are ready to enter a permanent, full time position in a working sector.
 Also, the company or business where the apprenticeship was undertaken at may offer the apprentice a job there.
 The key benefit to the apprenticeship is in giving a young person real life work experience alongside a qualification which recognises they are competent in their vocational setting.

 Do Apprentices receive a wage?

-In their first year, apprentices aged from 16 to 19 receive the national minimum wage which currently stands at £3.50 per hour (raising to £3.70 per hour in April 2018).
+In their first year, apprentices receive at least national minimum apprenticeship wage which currently stands at £3.50 per hour (raising to £3.70 per hour in April 2018).
 However after the first year of the apprenticeship is completed, and once they have turned 19, apprentices are entitled to national minimum wage for their age.
 More information can be found here

 How many hours a week can an apprentice work?

 Can an Apprenticeship lead to University?

 Yes!
-Some apprenticeships offer UCAS points towards their university entry and there is the chance to complete a Higher Apprenticeship, which can lead onto a Foundation Degree at university.
+Some apprenticeships offer UCAS points towards their university entry and there is the chance to complete a Higher Apprenticeship, which can lead onto a Degree.

 How long does an Apprenticeship take?

-Based on the level of training, an apprenticeship can take between 1 and 4 years to complete.
-However a yearlong apprenticeship can be extended at the employers discretion based on work based performance.
+Based on the level of the qualification, an apprenticeship can take anything between 1 and 4 years to complete.

 Do Apprentices have the same benefits as permanent staff members?